jackyhuynh/Research-Of-Digital-Impact-On-Human-Brain/README.md

 # Research on Digital Impact Human Brain
-Research paper on how digital devices impact children activities.
-This is a simpe website build with HTML and CSS.
-There is not any advance featured is used in this website, but it a must read for parents.
+Research paper on how digital devices impact children's activities.
+This is a simple website build with HTML and CSS.
+There is not any advance featured is used in this website, but it a must-read for parents.

 ![alt](https://github.com/jackyhuynh/ResearchOfDigitalImpactOnHumanBrain/blob/main/src/FramePic.jpg)